All-optical nonlinear phase modulation in open semiconductor microcavities: Results

-As we generate the control and probe pulses using electronically triggered modulation of CW lasers this setup permits precise control over the pulse duration, repetition rates, and temporal delays.
-We utilised this system to measure the response time of the optical nonlinearity underlying the XPM.
-Figure~\ref{fig4}a displays the measured phase shift versus time delay while Fig.~\ref{fig4}b shows three different delays between control and probe pulses.
-For an instantaneous nonlinearity the phase shift vs. delay is expected to be the same shape as the control pulse.
-A number of studies have demonstrated that polariton nonlinearities can be affected by a reservoir of dark exciton states, even for resonant excitation.
-The occupation of these states builds up and decays on timescales of a few hundred picoseconds~\cite{Sekretenko2013,Walker2017,del_Valle_Inclan_Redondo_2024}.
-For nonlinearities dominated by long-timescale effects the phase shift vs. time is expected to exhibit an exponential rise and/or fall on the leading/trailing edge corresponding to build-up and/or decay of the reservoir.
+Finally, we measured the response time of the nonlinearity underpinning the phase shift.
+Fig.~\ref{fig4}b shows the control temporal envelope along with the probe for three different relative delays.
+The phase shift vs. delay is shown in Fig.~\ref{fig4}a.
+For an instantaneous nonlinearity it is expected to be the same shape as the control pulse.
+A number of studies have demonstrated that even for resonant excitation polariton nonlinearities can be affected by a reservoir of dark exciton states whose occupation builds up and decays on timescales of a few hundred picoseconds~\cite{Vishnevsky2012,Sekretenko2013,Walker2017,Stepanov2019,del_Valle_Inclan_Redondo_2024}.
+For nonlinearities dominated by long-timescale effects the phase shift vs. delay is expected to exhibit an exponential rise (fall) on the leading (trailing) edge corresponding to build-up (decay) of the reservoir.
 In our case, the rise and fall times (between 10\% and 90\% of the peak of the phase shift) are 290 ps and 210 ps, respectively.
 These agree within 15 ps with the rise and fall times of the control pulse intensity measured independently using a streak camera.

 This indicates that the nonlinearity causing the phase shift does not originate from reservoirs with timescales long compared to $\sim$300~ps.
-This is consistent with recent observation of the Bogoliubov excitation spectra of polariton condensates in cavities with very similar QWs, which have also shown negligible influence from reservoir effects~\cite{Frerot2023}.
+This is consistent with the negligible influence from reservoir effects recently observed in a different context but using cavities with very similar QWs~\cite{Frerot2023}.
+However, we cannot exclude contributions from reservoirs with fast population and decay times~\cite{Sekretenko2013,Walker2017}.